rakesh-vardan/hashnode-blogs/clvc8wcu9000109ky9rky5tlk.md

 *"Have you ever found yourself tangled in a web of nested*`try-catch`*blocks, only to realize that your application is still prone to resource leaks?"*

 If so, you're not alone.
 Managing resources effectively is a common challenge for many Java programmers, including a surprising number of automation engineers I've interviewed.
 Despite being introduced in Java 7, the `try-with-resources` statement, a powerful feature that can greatly simplify resource management, remains underutilized in many areas, including test automation.
-Many engineers still continue to use the traditional approach, missing out on the benefits of safer, more readable code.
+Many engineers continue to use the traditional approach, missing out on the benefits of safer, more readable code.

 In this blog post, we will delve into the `try-with-resources` statement, exploring how it works and how we can use it to improve the Java code.
 So, let's get started and say goodbye to those messy `finally` blocks!

 ### Understanding Try-With-Resources

 `try-with-resources` is a try statement that declares one or more resource declarations.
 An object that needs to be closed once the application has finished using it is called a resource.
-Files, network connections, and database connections are a few types of resources. ***The resources declared need to implement the***[***Closeable***](https://docs.oracle.com/javase/8/docs/api/java/io/Closeable.html)***or***[***AutoCloseable***](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html)***interfaces.***
+Files, network connections, and database connections are a few types of resources. ***The resources declared need to implement the*** [***Closeable***](https://docs.oracle.com/javase/8/docs/api/java/io/Closeable.html) ***or*** [***AutoCloseable***](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html) ***interfaces.***

 An expression that uses `try-with-resources` declares the resource within the try statement.
 Upon completion of the `try` block, the resource is closed automatically.
 Compared to the conventional method, which required manually closing the resource in a `finally` block, this is a huge improvement.